pektin/jam/docs/lib/builtins/types.rst

     \

-        Any real may be cast to any sized floating point type, possibly resulting in an exception if the sizes are incompatible.
+        Any real may be cast to any sized floating point type.

     ::